 These guys provide much entertainment and are peaceful when it comes to other species of fish, which is ideal for creating a community environment.

 Their unique "puff up" is quite possibly the reason for their immense popularity.
 Nevertheless, it is a sight to behold when it does happen!

 Dwarf lionfish are more than suitable for a 65-gallon saltwater fish tank.
 The only consideration is that they are aggressive predators, so make sure to not keep them in there with tiny vulnerable fish that will likely become a snack.

 A single fuzzy dwarf, dwarf zebra, fu manchu, or mondbasa will do absolutely fine in a tank of this size, and you will be provided with hours of entertainment when you watch them going about their business.
 If you want to learn more fun facts about lionfish we have created a whole article on this.

 Yes, that's right!
 By acquiring a tank of this size you have now unlocked the opportunity to keep a moray eel in your aquarium!
 Both the snowflake and blue ribbon eels are the only choices for this tank, but they are incredible options.

 Something to be careful of is their aggressiveness and predatory instincts.
 Make sure you keep them with peaceful fish that will not enter their territory or provide them with a tasty meal.
 These eels must be fed a balanced diet too and can grow to over 40 inches (101 cm) in length!

 How Many Saltwater Fish for a 65-Gallon Aquarium?

-There is no right or wrong number of saltwater fish you should keep in your 65-gallon tank, however, from experience, we recommend between 10 and 13 of the fish listed above.
+There is no right or wrong number of saltwater fish you should keep in your 65 gallon (246 liters) tank, however, from experience, we recommend between 10 and 13 of the fish listed above.